 Reference assistants are not professional librarians, but they are trained to help you with many of your research needs.
 Some reference departments employ reference assistants to help answer reference questions and provide general information about the library.

 A selection of online, CD-ROM, and printed library materials used by reference librarians and reference assistants to help people find information or to do research.
 Reference collections contain many sources of information, such as encyclopedias, dictionaries, almanacs, directories, or statistical compilations.
 They may also have bibliographies, indexes, and abstracts.
 Printed reference materials usually do not leave the library.
-Online reference materials are available in the Library web site.
+A selection of online reference materials is available in the Databases section of the Library web site.

 Reference librarians are specialists in the field of information retrieval.
 Generally they have a Masters degree in library and information science, and many have other graduate degrees as well.
 They are available at reference desks, via e-mail, chat, and on the phone to help you find the information you are looking for.